Oluwaseun241/oluwaseun.live/themes/charlolamode/content/articles/gobasic.md

 ### Arrays, Slices & Maps

-**Arrays** are the list of numbered sequences stored in a single typed with a fixed length just like dictionary[] in Python
+**Arrays** are the list of numbered sequences stored in a single typed with a fixed length just like List[] in Python

 **Slice** is a little bit complicated... it is a segment of an array(indexable and have a flexible length)